John Delaney (football administrator): Other roles

 Delaney became a member of the executive committee of the Olympic Council of Ireland in 2005.
 He was re-elected unopposed as Second Vice-president of the OCI in 2008.
 He resigned from the executive committee and from his position as the Second Vice-president of the OCI on 25 October 2016.
 Prior to this, he had been seen as heir apparent to OCI president Pat Hickey.

 Delaney is also a member of the board of directors of the Aviva Stadium.

 He was elected to the executive committee of UEFA at the Helsinki Congress on 5 April 2017.

 National team managers

 Delaney has overseen the appointments of Steve Staunton, Giovanni Trapattoni, Martin O'Neill and Mick McCarthy to manage the Republic of Ireland national football team.

 Personal life

 Delaney was married to a Clare woman, Emer, who was a secondary school teacher in Tipperary Town; they have twins, Thomas and Eve.
 Divorce proceedings commenced in 2016.
-In 2017, he became engaged to model Emma English, after some years in a relationship.
+In 2017, he became engaged to model Emma English, after being in a relationship with her since 2014, they separated in 2018.
 As of 2022, Delaney has been UK-resident for some years.
 His mother died in August 2022, and at her funeral he mentioned the birth of a further daughter with his new partner, Natalia.